Choosing a skilled nursing and rehabilitation facility

 - How long do the therapy sessions last?

-- If your primary care doctor or surgeon does not visit the facility, will there be a doctor in charge of your care?
+- If your primary care provider or surgeon does not visit the facility, will there be a provider in charge of your care?

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.